xws117/mini-flashattention/README.md

 ## mini-flashattention
 A simple cuda code help you understand how flashattention work

-No dropout , No mask , Fixed input
+No dropout , No mask , Fixed input size

 # todo list
 1. - [ ] cuda implement